 Survivors include his wife of 30 years, Diane F. Palmer; children, Margaret Palmer Parks, Whitfield Palmer, III, Susie (Randy) Klein, and Martin Palmer; grandchildren, Ryan Palmer, Michael Palmer, Polly Palmer, Jeremy Parks, Bryan Parks, Corey (Michela) Palmer, Lillie Klein, Laura Klein, and Julia Klein; and one great-grandchild.

 He was preceded in death by his wife, Polly Palmer who died in 1985; son, Henry “Chip” Palmer; sisters, Virginia Swindal and Margaret Palmer Ayres, MD.

 A memorial service will be held at 11:00 am on Saturday, January 4, 2020 at Christ the King Angelican Church (4440 SE 3rd Avenue, Ocala, FL).
 In lieu of flowers, donations may be made to Boggy Creek Camp, Interfaith Emergency Services, Boys and Girls Club of Marion County, or the charity of your choice.
 Online condolences may be sent at www.hiers-baxley.com.

-To send flowers to the family of Whitfield Palmer, Jr., please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Whitfield Palmer, Jr., please visit Tribute Store